 Pompeii, briefly discovered in 1592 just to be covered up again, had to wait couple more centuries to be properly discovered under King of Naples, Charles of Bourbon in the mid-18th century.
-It took another century for the excavations to ramp up, however, many of the works were either removed or covered up, especially the numerous erotic images and statutes that scandalized the people of the day.
+It took another century for the excavations to ramp up; however, many of the works were either removed or covered up, especially the numerous erotic images and statutes deemed scandalous.

 The story of Herculaneum Italy

 Herculaneum, although smaller than Pompeii, was a very wealthy town.
 Many of the uncovered villas show remnants of more lavish mosaics and marble cladding, attesting to that.
 Unlike the ash and pumice that covered Pompeii, the eruption covered Herculaneum in a superheated pyroclastic flow of molten rock, mud and gas.
 It buried the city under 50 to 60 feet (15 to 18 metres) of tufaceous material, forming a time capsule that lasted for centuries.

 The preservation of Herculaneum was so great that even wooden frames of houses, furniture and other everyday items survived.
 This makes Herculaneum a more accurate reflection of life in Ancient Rome.
 It is also a more interesting experience.

 Over the years, mismanagement, theft and damage plagued the excavation of Pompeii.
 Meanwhile, Herculaneum became the poster-child of archeological discovery.
 Between Pompeii and Herculaneum, the later was unearthed, and since the excavation was more difficult, the city was better preserved.